getpopper/popper/docs/sections/guides.md

 defining the container used for this step
 - `ports` is set to `{8888/tcp: 8888}` which is necessary for the host machine to connect to the Jupyter Lab server in the container

-Next, in you local command line, execute this step in interactive mode
+Next, in you local command line, execute this step in interactive mode:
 ```sh
 popper sh -f wf.yml jupyter
 ```
-Now, in the docker container's shell, run
+Now, in the docker container's command line, run:
 ```sh
 jupyter lab --ip 0.0.0.0 --no-browser --allow-root
 ```